A variety of viruses have also been implicated as causative agents. It is now the most common cause of acute kidney failure acquired in childhood.

 - Seizures and coma.

-Neurological, cardiac, renal, and gastrointestinal (GI) organ failure, as well as death, can occur unpredictably at any time, either very rapidly or after prolonged symptomatic or asymptomatic disease progression.
+Neurological, cardiac, renal, and gastrointestinal (GI) organ failure and death can occur unpredictably at any time, either very rapidly or after prolonged symptomatic or asymptomatic disease progression.

 Atypical hemolytic-uremic syndrome

-Atypical hemolytic uremic syndrome (aHUS) accounts for 5% to 10% of cases of hemolytic uremic syndrome and is largely due to one or more genetic mutations that cause chronic, uncontrolled, and excessive complement activation.
+Atypical hemolytic uremic syndrome (aHUS) accounts for 5% to 10% of cases of hemolytic uremic syndrome.
+It is mainly due to one or more genetic mutations that cause chronic, uncontrolled, and excessive complement activation.

 The first signs of systemic complement-mediated thrombotic microangiopathy include: